Pasta Primavera

 Serve with fresh chopped parsley and enjoy!

-Absolutely!
-Pasta Primavera is extremely versatile.
-You could mix and match with other vegetables like broccoli, mushrooms, asparagus, green beans or any fresh vegetables that are in season that will cook in relatively the same amount of time.
-This is also a great recipe to use up any leftover veggies that may be hanging out in your fridge to help reduce food waste in your kitchen.
+Pasta primavera is extremely versatile.
+You could mix and match with other vegetables that are in season and will cook in relatively the same amount of time.
+This is also a great recipe to use up any leftover veggies that may be hanging out in your fridge to help reduce food waste in your kitchen!
+Try some of these veggies:

 Share this recipe